noureh10/noureh10.github.io/content/posts/ps2_emulator/PS2Emulator.md

 ###### Downloading your BIOS <a name="bios2"></a>

-When it comes to downloading BIOS from the Internet, it is illegal since the BIOS is an intellectual property that belongs to Sony.
-Realistically, you can easily find  all the PS2 BIOS on the internet distributed by websites or cloud platforms.
+When it comes to downloading BIOS from the web, it is illegal since the BIOS is an intellectual property that belongs to Sony.
+Realistically, you can easily find  all the PS2 BIOS online distributed by websites or cloud platforms.
 Act at your own risk.

 ###### PS2 ROM <a name="ROM"></a>

 Obviously, you'll also need games to play.
 Depending on your country legislation, you can or cannot make a copy of your PS2 game if it is for personal use.
 If you don't want to deal with the hassle of copying your game , there's a way to play PS2 CD's directly from your computer disk reader.

 Assuming that you want to make a copy of your game so you don't have to constantly put your game on the disk reader, you have to use a disk burner software such as <a href="https://ninite.com/imgburn/" target="_blank">ImgBurn</a>.